 Prerequisites

-Impala will provide these values to you ahead of time:BASE_URL— the hostname of your Impala endpointJOB_ID— an identifier reserved for your account (required when creating a batch)
+Impala will provide these values to you ahead of time:BASE_URL— the hostname of your Impala endpointJOB_ID— an identifier reserved for your account (required when creating a batch)- Create an API key in Settings on app.getimpala.ai, and send it as a bearer token on every request:

 Step 1 — Prepare your input file (JSONL)